TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File Structure.md

 - Calculation + Functions
 - Serversided WebSocket functionality
 - Mediator (for now, refactor and resolve later)
-- Other Business-relevant configuration and files
+- Other business-relevant configuration and files

 ### References